NikhilMukraj/spiking-neural-networks/README.md

   - Fit Izhikevich curve to Hodgkin Huxley
     - Can either use a Fourier transform to compare or use mean squared error at each iteration
     - Or, compare the difference between spike times and the amplitude of the spikes (spike time difference being post minus pre, could compare individual spike differences or average spike difference)
+      - Write trait for iterate function so coupled neuron firing code can be shared between Hodgkin Huxley and Izhikevich neurons
+      - Cell might need a rename to IntegrateAndFireModel
       - Perform this for multiple static inputs, 0 to 100
       - Or perform this with coupled neurons (might need to account for weights)
       - Or both at the same time

+- **Need to rename all `input_voltage` to `input_current`**

 ## Todo